-The Head or Deputy Head (Pastoral) makes clear to all new members of staff to Beechwood Park through the induction programme that corporal punishment is prohibited for all pupils in maintained and independent schools and its use would ordinarily result in a crime being committed; a threat to use corporal punishment may constitute assault and the defence of reasonable chastisement is not available to School staff.
+Corporal punishment is prohibited for all pupils in maintained and independent schools and its use would ordinarily result in a crime being committed; a threat to use corporal punishment may constitute assault and the defence of reasonable chastisement is not available to School staff.
 The prohibition includes the administration of corporal punishment to any pupil, during any activity, whether on or off School premises.
 The prohibition applies to all members of staff who have a Statutory Duty of Care to all pupils, including unpaid, volunteer supervisors and therefore all adults working on site.

-Restraint
+Physical Restraint

 Any physical restraint is only permissible when a pupil is in imminent danger of inflicting an injury on himself/herself or on another, and then only as a last resort when all efforts to diffuse the situation have failed.
-The DSL or DDSL informs the pupil's parents of any physical restraint used on their pupil on the same day or as soon as reasonably practicable afterwards.
+The DSL or DDSL will inform the pupil's parents of any physical restraint used on their child on the same day.